 Canada is the 10th-largest public funder of global health R&D

-Canada’s funding for research and development (R&D) on poverty-related and neglected diseases (PRNDs), referred to as ‘global health R&D’ in this profile, 1 stood at US$9.6 million in 2015.
+According to G-FINDER data, Canada’s funding for research and development (R&D) on poverty-related and neglected diseases (PRNDs), referred to as ‘global health R&D’ in this profile, stood at US$9.6 million in 2015.
 Canada was the tenth-largest public funder of R&D for PRNDs in 2015.
 Global health R&D funding jumped markedly in 2012 (from US$9.1 million in 2011 to US$17 million in 2012) and peaked in 2013 with US$19 million.
 Since then, however, there has been a steady decline (US$13 million in 2014).

-According to G-FINDER, two institutions are the primary public funders of global health R&D:
+According to the G-FINDER data, two institutions are the primary public funders for global health R&D:

 - The Canadian Institutes of Health Research (CIHR): CIHR were by far the largest funder in 2015 with around US$9 million (94% of all global health R&D funding).
 CIHR is the Canadian government’s agency for health research, supervised by the Ministry of Health.
 CIHR is comprised of 13 institutes (see inset).
 Within its support for global health R&D, in 2015, CIHR provided support to various research and academic institutions in Australia, Canada, and the US.
 Top recipients include the University of British Columbia (US$4 million), the Research Institute of the McGill University Health Centre (US$1 million), the University of Toronto (about US$.7 million), and the University of Manitoba (US$.7 million).